 Developing mental toughness helps you avoid things like chasing losses or playing overly conservatively due to fear.
 By improving your mental game, you can make better decisions, stay focused on your long-term goals, and enjoy playing more, even when poker variance isn’t on your side.

-Cognitive Exercises for Mental Toughness
+Cognitive Poker Exercises for Mental Toughness Development

 Cognitive restructuring identifies and reframes negative thoughts that can sabotage your performance.
 For example, thoughts like “I always get sucked out on” or “I’m never going to win” can lead to feelings of frustration and self-doubt.